tbee/TECL/README.md

 	get("field", String.class, "default")
 	str("field", "default")

-THe blocks that make up the TECL tree are called groups.
+The blocks that make up the TECL tree are called groups.
 You can use the 'grp' method to navigate from one group to a subgroup.
 Alternatively slashes can be used in the field identifier to navigate to a group, similar to a file system.
 Starting with a '/' means from the root, otherwise the path is relative to the position of the TECL in the tree.